How Long Will Fresh Cranberry Sauce Last?

 Proper storage is key to extending the shelf life of fresh cranberry sauce and maintaining its quality.
 Follow these tips for optimal storage:

-- Freezing: If you have excess cranberry sauce, consider freezing it in a freezer-safe container to prolong its shelf life.
+Freezing: If you have excess cranberry sauce, consider freezing it in a freezer-safe container to prolong its shelf life.
+To thaw, place it in the refrigerator overnight or use the microwave on a defrost setting.

-- Labeling: Always label your cranberry sauce containers with the date of preparation or opening to track its freshness.
+Labeling: Always label your cranberry sauce containers with the date of preparation or opening to track its freshness.
+I've found that using masking tape and a permanent marker works wonders for keeping things organized in the fridge.

-- Avoid Contamination: Use clean utensils when serving cranberry sauce to prevent contamination and spoilage.
+Avoid Contamination: Use clean utensils when serving cranberry sauce to prevent contamination and spoilage.
+It’s a small step that can make a big difference in the longevity of your sauce.

-- Temperature Control: Keep refrigerated cranberry sauce at a consistent temperature of 40°F or below to prevent bacterial growth.
+Temperature Control: Keep refrigerated cranberry sauce at a consistent temperature of 40°F or below to prevent bacterial growth.
+If you’re hosting an event, consider placing the sauce in a bowl nestled in ice to keep it cool throughout the gathering.

 Signs of Spoiled Cranberry Sauce